 On a pan-Canadian scale, AICBR is a member of Food Secure Canada and co-hosts the Northern Food Network.
 The NFN webinar series welcomes people from across Canada to hear and learn from Northern leaders in the areas of food security, health, environment and agriculture.
 In all of our work, we take a community-based, participatory approach to researching, educating and advocating for food security and food sovereignty in the North.
 Raising up Northern voices and informing policy so that it is relevant, respectful and results in action is also a key part of our food security work.
-Between July and November 2017, we are worked with the Yukon Anti-Poverty Coalition with support from Food Secure Canada and Trudeau Foundation to advocate for a strong focus on northern food security and raising up northern voices as part of the emerging "A Food Policy for Canada" that the federal government is developing.
-See what Yukoners had to say about their priorities for the national food policy.
+Between July and November 2017, we worked with the Yukon Anti-Poverty Coalition with support from Food Secure Canada and Trudeau Foundation to advocate for a strong focus on northern food security and sustainable northern food systems as part of the emerging "A Food Policy for Canada" that the federal government is developing.
+Read more about what Yukoners had to say about their priorities for the national food policy.

 1. Federal Agricultural Organization of the United States (FAO).
 (2009).
 Declaration of the World Summit on Food Security.
 World Summit on Food Security Rome, Italy: 16‐18 November 2009.